- Antitrust analysis

 - Health insurance

 - Physician groups

-Leemore Dafny is a Professor of Management and Strategy and the Herman Smith Research Professor in Hospital and Health Services at Northwestern University’s Kellogg School of Management.
+Leemore Dafny is a Professor of Strategy and the Herman Smith Research Professor in Hospital and Health Services at Northwestern University’s Kellogg School of Management.
 Dr. Dafny is a Research Associate of the National Bureau of Economic Research, a Faculty Fellow at Northwestern’s Institute for Policy Research, and a Board member of the American Society of Health Economists and the Health Care Cost Institute.

 Dr. Dafny’s academic research focuses on competitive interactions among payers and providers of healthcare services, with an emphasis on antitrust, competitive strategy, and public policy.
 Notably, Dr. Dafny’s research on health insurance markets was instrumental to policymakers as they developed institutions and policies central to President Obama’s healthcare reform law.
 She has won the Kellogg School’s leading research prize, the Stanley Reiter Best Paper award, among other accolades at Northwestern University.
 Her research has been published in leading economics journals and featured in the New England Journal of Medicine, the New York Times, and the Washington Post.